 A polymer comprised, at least in part, of monomers produced in a biorefinery from biomass such as corn.
 An alternate definition includes all biologically produced polymers, like DNA, RNA and proteins.

-A facility where products and energy are produced from biomass.
+A facility where products and energy are produced from biomass using different conversion technologies in an integrated manner.

 Solvents derived from biomass.
-Solvents are liquids in which a solute is dissolved to form a solution.
+Solvents are liquids in which another substance is dissolved to form a solution.

 Surfactants derived from biomass.
 Surfactants are molecules that consist of one hydrophilic (water-loving) part and one hydrophobic (water-hating) part.
-When added to a liquid surfactants reduce the liquid’s surface tension.
+When added to a liquid the surfactants reduce the liquid’s surface tension.
 They have practical applications in many products, such as detergents, fabric softeners, emulsions and soaps.

 An incidental product deriving from a manufacturing process or chemical reaction – not the primary product or service being produced.
 A by-product can be useful or it can have negative consequences.

-The full quantity of greenhouse gases that can be attributed to an entity, e.g. an individual, a company, a product or a country.
+The full quantity of greenhouse gases that can be attributed to an entity, e.g. an individual, a company, an organisation, a product or a country.

 Balancing the amount of carbon released – by burning fossil fuels or biomass, or the decomposition of plant biomass, for example – with an equivalent amount put into and stored in soils, plant and animal tissues, or other material such as the ocean floor.

 Any change to the environment, whether adverse or beneficial, that wholly or partially results from an organisation’s activities, products or services.

-Products derived from the fibres of herbaceous and woody plant materials.
-Examples include pulp, composition board products and wood chip.
+Fibres are natural or man-made long thin strands or threads on a molecular or macro level.
+They are often used in the manufacture of other materials.
+Fibre products are derived from the fibres of herbaceous and woody plant materials.
+Examples include fabric, pulp, composition board products and wood chip.

-By-products of logging operations (primary forest residues), such as branches, stumps. tree tops and sawdust, and industrial wood processing (primary forest residues), for example bark, sawmill slabs, sawdust and wood chip.
+By-products of logging operations (primary forest residues), such as branches, stumps, treetops and sawdust, and industrial wood processing (secondary forest residues), for example bark, sawdust and wood chip.

 A carbon or hydrocarbon feedstock formed in the ground from the remains of dead plants and animals.
 It takes millions of years to form fossil feedstocks.
 Oil, natural gas, and coal are fossil feedstocks.